 Contact your local council for waste facilities in your area.

-The Office of Environment and Heritage can provide information on transporting and disposing of asbestos waste by calling 13 15 55 or visit their website and see Safely disposing of asbestos waste in your home
+The EPA can provide information on transporting and disposing of asbestos waste by calling 13 15 55 or visit their website and see Safely disposing of asbestos waste in your home

 I am renovating my bathroom, kitchen and laundry.
 Should I be concerned about asbestos?